 - Students that want to receive this certificate should complete ALL requirements for a major in Computer Science, Computer Engineering, or Information Technology.

 - Courses (Must have obtained a grade of C or better):

-Return the Application by email to Marla Smith or in person to F201B
+- Return the Application by email to Cameron Jones or in person to F201B

 - For Fall Graduation you will need to complete the form by December 1st.

 - For Spring Graduation you will need to complete the form by April 15th.

 - Final processing is completed by UNT Registrar and can result in a delay.